ONSITE & VIRTUAL, INTERACTIVE workplace safety webinars

 DIAD corporate clients are offered the opportunity to sponsor a free school presentation in their community in conjunction with the corporate seminar.
 Clients are recognized for their sponsorship during the school presentation and also presented with a certificate of recognition.
 This helps create a community-based approach to road safety protecting the workforce, their younger family members and neighbours.

 DIAD also provides access to the team of TIRF researchers who are knowledgeable about a broad range of road safety issues, and who can share the latest research findings and evidence-based programs and policies.
 The TIRF team has worked with practitioners across transportation, health and criminal justice systems throughout North America and around the world.

-Karen Bowman, Director, Drop It And Drive® Program: An international public speaker on road safety, Karen has developed an effective program delivery method to achieve behavioural change through imparting knowledge, science and practical, usable tools in a highly efficient and engaging manner.
+Karen founded TIRF’s Drop It And Drive® (DIAD) program in 2010 and is frequently called on by the media for comments on issues related to distracted driving and road safety.
+The interactive style of the DIAD program helps achieve behavioural change through imparting knowledge, science, and practical, usable tools in a highly efficient and engaging manner.
 DIAD programs are well-known across multiple sectors and industries for their current content, community and workplace expertise, and practical implementation strategies to address distraction-related workplace risks from an occupational health and safety perspective.
-Karen actively tracks new knowledge and initiatives related to distracted driving through her network of contacts across several countries.
+Karen is an international public speaker on road safety and actively tracks new knowledge and initiatives related to distracted driving through her network of contacts across several countries.
 Click here for a more comprehensive bio.